ikostrikov/pytorch-a2c-ppo-acktr-gail/README.md

 ## Contributions

 Contributions are very welcome.
-If you know how to make this code better, don't hesitate to send a pull request.
+If you know how to make this code better, please open an issue.
+If you want to submit a pull request, please open an issue first.
 Also see a todo list below.

 Also I'm searching for volunteers to run all experiments on Atari and MuJoCo (with multiple random seeds).